crgett/roman-numeral-converter/README.md

 ## Logs

 Logs are output to the console and written to the `app.log` file under the `/logs` directory.
-The logging level can be switched to debug when necessary to view some additional input and output logs.
+The logging level can be switched to `debug` when necessary to view some additional logs that may be helpful.

 ## Metrics